soklet/soklet/README.md

 $ cd soklet
 $ mvn -q exec:exec
 ```
+-->

 ## App Startup

-Soklet applications are designed to launch via ```public static void main()``` like a regular Java application.
+Soklet applications are designed to launch via ```public static void main()```, just like a regular Java application.
 You do not have to worry about environment and server setup, deployment headaches, and tricky debugging.

 ```java
 // Assumes you're using Guice as your DI framework via soklet-guice